 We’ve all used paint over the years and probably thought nothing of it.
 I know I have.
+That was until I came across eco friendly paint.

 Once you have a little look into paint and how it’s made, you’ll soon realise that it’s not very good for either your health or the environment.

-With this understanding becoming more widespread throughout the UK public, eco friendly paint is on the up.
+With this understanding becoming more widespread throughout the UK public, eco paint is on the up.
 And it needs to be.

 There are a number of ethical concerns in the traditional paint sector.
 The growing popularity of eco-friendly paint aims to answer these concerns by creating a more sustainable, greener product, and not necessarily in the colour sense!